ocd-scm/ocd-meta/README.md

 # Origin Continuous Deployment (OCD) - Git driven DevOps on Origin

-Origin Continuous Deployment (OCD) is tooling to build, configure and repeatably deploy applications on [Origin Kubernetes Distribution](https://okd.io) and [Red Hat OpenShift](https://www.openshift.com) driven by git webhooks.
-OCD lets you live the dream of self-service immutable infrastruture as code running on Kubernetes.
-The public repos in the ocd-scm organisation are all of the tools that uniqkey.eu uses to run its business on OpenShift Online Pro running on AWS.
+Origin Continuous Deployment (OCD) is bash tooling and helm packages to build, configure and repeatably deploy applications on [Origin Kubernetes Distribution](https://okd.io) and [Red Hat OpenShift](https://www.openshift.com) driven by git webhooks.
+OCD lets you live the dream of self-service infrastruture as code running on Kubernetes.
+The public repos in the ocd-scm organisation are all of the tools that uniqkey.eu uses to run its business on OpenShift Online Pro running in Amazon AWS.

 It can: